-We have over forty PEC Partners who hire returning citizens.
+We have over forty P2EC Partners who hire returning citizens.

 They represent the following job sectors:

 P2EC Partners also include a dozen Support Service and Job Placement agencies to further assist participants in finding gainful employment.